|Home (Mobile Index)|

 Until a few years ago, a number of companies operated Po River cruises from Venice.
-Today, there are three:
+Today, there are two:

 , a French company that offers 4- to 6-day cruises of the Venetian Lagoon and the Po aboard Michelangelo (see photo above).